reposense/RepoSense/docs/UserGuide.md

 java -jar RepoSense.jar -view output_path/reposense-report
 ```
 Argument List:
 - view<sup>^</sup> : Mandatory.
-The server will be started to display the dashboard in the specified directory.
+The server will be started to display the report in the specified directory.

 <sup>^ **Mutual exclusive**: only one of the arguments, in the mutually exclusive group, can be present at one time.</sup>

 #### Manually
 1. Ensure that you have [generated the report](#how-to-generate-report).
 1. To visualize the report, open `index.html` (generated in the OUTPUT_DIRECTORY).
-1. If the dashboard was not loaded automatically, upload the `archive.zip` (in the same directory) manually to load the data.
+1. If the report was not loaded automatically, upload the `archive.zip` (in the same directory) manually to load the data.
 ```
 Note:
 The contribution calculation is based on the daily commits made within 00:00 to 23:59 in GMT+8.